 1973 - A look across the street that William Malin shared on the Vintage Los Angeles Facebook page.
 He and his father, in the photo, were headed to the movies.
 "Dillinger" was a June release.

 1973 - A November parade view.
 Thanks to the McAvoy/Bruce Torrence Historic Hollywood Photographs collection for this shot by an unknown photographer, one of 101 Christmas photos appearing on their website.
 This one is #P-008-122.
-The photo can also be seen on their "Santa Claus Lane" page.
+It can also be seen in their "Santa Claus Lane" gallery.
+See three more 1973 parade shots at the Pantages: #P-008-124, #P-008-126 and #P-008-131.
+Posters for "Coffy" can be seen in the display cases in several of these.

 1974 - The theatre running Paul Mazursky's "Harry and Tonto."
 Thanks to Sean Ault for sharing the photo from his collection.